-ALL ELECTRONIC DEVICES ON CAMPUS:
+ALL ELECTRONIC DEVICES ON CAMPUS

-The use of any type of electronic equipment (cell phones, air pods, headphones, tablets, handheld gaming devices ...) is not permitted on campus unless previously approved by the faculty.
+The use of any type of electronic equipment (cell phones, air pods, headphones, tablets, handheld gaming devices, etc.) is not permitted on campus unless previously approved by the faculty.
 Should your student require a phone, that student's phone should be turned off and turned into the teacher at the beginning of the day.

-We encourage all after school planning to be prearranged by parent and student.
+We encourage all after school planning to be pre arranged by parent and student.
 In an emergency or for an urgent matter, a student may call a parent using the office phone or a cell phone in the office.
 If there is more than the occasional need, prearrangement must be made; for example, students riding on bikes may call home every day.
-Please understand, if every middle school student tried to call home on a regular basis this would cause congestion in the office.
+(Please understand, if every middle school student tried to call home on a regular basis this would cause congestion in the office).

 Electronic equipment that is seen or heard will be confiscated and must be picked up by the parent in the front office.
 Wrongful use of electronic equipment may warrant discipline beyond confiscation.
-See Discipline Policies and Procedures
+See Discipline Policies and Procedures.

 We ask that parents and other adults refrain from cell phone/smartphone usage on campus in order to focus their attention on the children and interactions with each other and set a positive example for the children of the school.
+We have signage requesting this across the campus as a reminder.

-☐ If you have a need to contact your child/children during the school day you must call the front office and the information will be relayed to the student in a manner appropriate to the urgency of the call.
-For students in aftercare they can be reached by calling the main phone line and entering the extension:
+- If you have a need to contact your child/children during the school day you must call the front office and the information will be relayed to the student in a manner appropriate to the urgency of the call. - For students in Aftercare they can be reached by calling the main phone line and entering the appropriate extension:

-Little aftercare - 106

-Big aftercare - 214
+Little aftercare - Ext 106 Big aftercare - Ext 214